2K Czech

-2K Czech, s.r.o. (formerly Illusion Softworks, a.s.) was a Czech video game developer based in Brno.
-Founded as Illusion Softworks in 1997 by Petr Vochozka and Jan Kudera.
+2K Czech, s.r.o. (formerly Illusion Softworks, a.s.) was a Czech video game developer based in Brno, founded as Illusion Softworks in 1997 by Petr Vochozka and Jan Kudera.
 The company was acquired by Take-Two Interactive in January 2008 and subsequently organised under the 2K label, becoming 2K Czech.
 The studio was merged into 2K's Hangar 13 in 2017.
-The company is best known for creating the Mafia series.
+The developer is best known for creating the Mafia series.

 History

 Illusion Softworks

 Illusion Softworks was established in 1997 in Brno by Petr Vochozka and Jan Kudera.
 The company succeeded Vochozka's video game publisher, Vochozka Trading, through funding provided by Kudera's Cash Reform fund.
 The team initially comprised only five people, including Vochozka and Kudera.
 The team would expand to 40 people by the release of Mafia in 2002.

 The studio provided assistance to Silver Wish Games for the production of Wings of War, Chameleon and Circus Empire.

 In September 2007, several Illusions Softworks employees left the studio to found The Easy Company, which went on to produce MotorM4X (2008).